rwieruch/blog_robinwieruch_content/graphql-tutorial.md

 }
 {{< /highlight >}}

-In the results for the query in GraphiQL, you should see the identifier for the repository: `"MDEwOlJlcG9zaXRvcnk2MzM1MjkwNw=="`.
+In the results for the query in GraphiQL, you should see the identifier for the repository:

+{{< highlight javascript >}}
+MDEwOlJlcG9zaXRvcnk2MzM1MjkwNw==
+{{< /highlight >}}

 Before using the identifier as a variable, you can structure your mutation in GraphiQL the following way:

 {{< highlight javascript >}}
 mutation AddStar($repositoryId: ID!) {